Guatemala Food Guide

 Chiles Rellenos

-Guatemalan version features large poblano peppers stuffed with ground meat, vegetables, and rice, then coated in egg batter and fried.
-Served with tomato sauce and often accompanied by rice and tortillas.
-Different from Mexican versions with unique local spices and preparation methods.
+The Guatemalan take uses large poblano peppers stuffed with ground meat, vegetables and rice, dipped in egg batter and fried.
+They come with tomato sauce and usually rice and tortillas on the side.
+The local spicing and preparation set them apart from the Mexican version.

 Paches

-Traditional tamales made with potato-based masa instead of corn, filled with meat and sauce, wrapped in banana leaves.
-Popular on Thursdays in Guatemala City and surrounding areas.
-The potato masa gives them unique texture and flavor different from regular tamales.
+Tamales made with a potato-based masa rather than corn, filled with meat and sauce and wrapped in banana leaves.
+In Guatemala City and nearby towns they're a Thursday tradition.
+The potato masa gives them a softer texture and a different flavor from the usual corn tamales.

 Tapado